ranchor/coding-patterns/Heap/readme.md

 * This pattern is widely applicable when you need to find the K smallest or largest elements.

 ## [Pattern#2] K Way Merge
-K-way Merge helps you solve problems that involve a set of sorted arrays.Whenever you’re given ‘K’ sorted arrays, you can use a Heap to efficiently perform a sorted traversal of all the elements of all arrays.
+K-way Merge helps you solve problems that involve a set of sorted arrays.Whenever you’re given **‘K’ sorted arrays**, you can use a Heap to efficiently perform a sorted traversal of all the elements of all arrays.
 You can push the smallest element of each array in a Min Heap to get the overall minimum.
 After getting the overall minimum, push the next element from the same array to the heap.
 Then, repeat this process to make a sorted traversal of all elements.
  ![alt text](https://cdn-images-1.medium.com/max/800/0*bXCTQM9s_0i-zNqU)